AMDRAS COURSES IN MELBOURNE

 Facilitative mediators are taught the theory and skills necessary to guide parties through a process where they will explore the dispute and underlying conflict, speak with each other directly, and prepare to make decisions regarding solutions or next steps (self-determination)

 How is our course different?
-Psychologically-informed, face-to-face training
+Psychologically-informed training

 We believe that effective approaches to dispute resolution require contemporary thinking and the incorporation of theoretically driven and evidence-based psychological concepts into a mediator’s skill-base and understanding